 Is the Museum offering special visiting hours for people who are more at risk of contracting COVID-19?

-Yes, TMA has designated 10 a.m. to noon, Tuesday through Sunday, as special hours for visitors who are more at-risk.
+Yes, TMA has designated 10 a.m. to noon on Wednesday and Saturday as special hours for visitors who are more at-risk.
 A museum pass is still required to visit TMA during this block of time.